-We have audited Sunrise Children's Foundation's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Sunrise Children's Foundation's major federal programs for the year ended June 30, 2019.
-Sunrise Children's Foundation's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Sunrise Children's Foundation's (the Foundation) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Foundation's major federal programs for the year ended June 30, 2020.
+The Foundation's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.